rogerpadilla/nukak/README.md

 ## Features

-- Type-safe and Context-aware queries: squeeze the strength of `TypeScript` so it auto-completes, validates, and infers the appropriate operators on any level of the queries, [including the relations and their fields](https://www.nukak.org/docs/querying-relations).
+- **Type-safe and Context-aware queries**: squeeze the powers of `TypeScript` so it auto-completes and validates, the appropriate operators on any level of the queries, [including the relations and their fields](https://www.nukak.org/docs/querying-relations).
-- Serializable queries: its [syntax](https://nukak.org/docs/querying-logical-operators) is `100%` valid `JSON` allowing the queries to be transported across platforms with ease.
+- **Serializable queries**: its [syntax](https://nukak.org/docs/querying-logical-operators) can be `100%` valid `JSON` allowing the queries to be transported across platforms with ease.
-- Unified API across Databases: same query is transparently transformed according to the configured database.
+- **Unified API across Databases**: same query is transparently transformed according to the configured database.
-- Combines the best elements of `OOP` (Object Oriented Programming) and `FP` (Functional Programming).
+- **FP + OOP**: Combines the best elements of `FP` (Functional Programming) and `OOP` (Object Oriented Programming).
 - [Declarative](https://nukak.org/docs/transactions-declarative) and [imperative](https://nukak.org/docs/transactions-imperative) `transactions` for flexibility, and `connection pooling` for scalability.
 - Transparent support for [inheritance between entities](https://nukak.org/docs/entities-inheritance) for reusability and consistency.
-- Modern [Pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) packages. `ESM` is natively supported by Node.js 12 and later.
+- Modern [Pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c): `ESM` is natively supported by Node.js 16 and later.
-- High performance: the [generated queries](https://www.nukak.org/docs/querying-logical-operators) are fast, safe, and human-readable.
+- **High performance**: the [generated queries](https://www.nukak.org/docs/querying-logical-operators) are fast, safe, and human-readable.
 - Supports the [Data Mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) pattern for maintainability.
 - [soft-delete](https://nukak.org/docs/entities-soft-delete), [virtual fields](https://nukak.org/docs/entities-virtual-fields), [repositories](https://nukak.org/docs/querying-repository).